dialogic-godot/documentation/documentation/translation.md

 Let's walk through the settings!
 You will have to pick a default locale.
 This locale must be the language you write the timeline in.
-Additionally, this locale will be used as a fallback, if no translation exists for a given translatable event.
+Additionally, this locale will be used as a fallback if no translation exists for a given translatable event.
 The "translation file mode" allows you to store all your timelines into one file (Per Project) or into multiple files (Per Timeline).

-Setting up a translation folder is a good idea, it keeps your project clean and allows you to easily find your translation files.
+Setting up a translation folder is a good idea; it keeps your project clean and allows you to easily find your translation files.

 ### 2.2 Writing translations